Rozanova/App-Design/Syllabus.md

 ### Projects:
 Students will design an app that will fit in one of the following categories:
 1. App as civic engagement tool.
+Civic Tech.
 2. Speculative app a design/art project to address potential future societal needs.
 3. Critical app design as design/art project that critiques existing social and cultural systems.
+4. Ludic design - splayful and gaeful design.
+5. Design for social innocation and sustainability - a way to connect people in mutually benefitial ways.
-4. Your choice, as long as it follows Human-Centered design guidelines.
+6. Student's choice, as long as it follows a loose rubrick discussed in class.

 ### Readings: